A $p$-adically entire function with integral values on ${\mathbb Q}_p$ and entire liftings of the $p$-divisible group ${\mathbb Q}_p/{\mathbb Z}_p$: Valuation and Newton polygons of

 For the second part of the statement we refer to \cite[\S 4]{Laz}.
-The fact that every $\psi_n(x) \in \Q_q[x]$ is $-n$-extremal follows from the fact that its zeros are all of exact valuation $-n$ \cite[(2.7')]{Laz}.
+The fact that every $\psi_n(x) \in \Q_p[x]$ is $-n$-extremal follows from the fact that its zeros are all of exact valuation $-n$ \cite[(2.7')]{Laz}.

-The fact that $\beta_q$ belongs to $T+T^2\Z[[T]]$ is obvious.
+The fact that $\beta_p$ belongs to $T+T^2\Z[[T]]$ is obvious.
 The convergence of $\beta_q$ for $v_p(T)>-1$ follows from \eqref{locisom}.
-The fact that it cannot converge in a bigger disk is a consequence of the fact that $\Psi_q$ has $q-1$ zeros of valuation $-1$. \end{proof} \begin{section}{Rings of continuous functions on $\Q_p$} We consider here a linearly topologized separated and complete ring $k$, whose family of open ideals we denote by $\cP(k)$.
+The fact that it cannot converge in a bigger disk is a consequence of the fact that $\Psi_q$ has $q-1$ zeros of valuation $-1$. \end{proof} \begin{cor} All zeros of $\Psi_q$ are simple and are contained in $\Q_q$.
+Each ball $a + \Z_q \in \Q_q/\Z_q$ contains a single zero of $\Psi_q$. \end{cor} \begin{rmk} We believe that Theorem~\ref{invfunct} holds, with essentially the same proof, for any power $q$ of $p$.
+See Remark~\ref{genq}. \end{rmk} \end{subsection} \begin{section}{Rings of continuous functions on $\Q_p$} The point of this section is that of establishing the categorical limit/colimit formulas for the linear topologies of rings of $p$-adic functions on $\Q_p$.
+For topological algebra notions, we take the viewpoint and use the definitions explained in Appendix A (see also \cite{closed}).

+We consider here a linearly topologized separated and complete ring $k$, whose family of open ideals we denote by $\cP(k)$.
 In practice $k = \Z_p$ or $=\F_p$, or $=\Z_p/p^r\Z_p$, for any $r \in \Z_{\geq 1}$.
 More generally, $A$ will be a complete and separated topological ring equipped with a $\Z$-linear topology, defined by a family of open additive subgroups of $A$.
 In particular we have in mind $A=$ a fixed finite extension $K$ of $\Q_p$, whose topology is $K^\circ$-linear but not $K$-linear.
 Again, a possible $k$ would be $K^\circ$ or any $K^\circ/(\pi_K)^r$, for a parameter $\pi = \pi_K$ of $K$, and $r$ as before.

 We will express our statements for an abelian topological group $G$, which is separated and complete in the $\Z$-linear topology defined by a countable family of profinite subgroups $G_r$, with $G_r \supset G_{r+1}$, for any $r \in \Z$.
 So,